oracle-livelabs/apex/online-bookstore-app/4-application-theme/4-application-theme.md

 ## Introduction

-During this lab, you learn how to customize theme of Online Book Store Application using theme roller.
+During this lab, you will learn how to customize theme of Online Bookstore Application using theme roller.
 Theme Roller is a live CSS editor that enables you to quickly change the theme style, colors, rounded corners and other application attributes.

 Estimated Time: 1 minute